speedy012/chair-kidz-mod-3-challenge-practice/README.md

   </div>
 </div>
 ```

- A patch request should be sent to the backend, resulting in changing that kid'z `in_chair` attribute to `true`.

  * As a user, voting up or down on a kid will alter their `vote` count on the DOM as well as on the backend.
 We do this by sending a PATCH request to the correct URL and providing the `kid_id` AS WELL AS as the direction of the vote ("up" or "down").